“I first oped mine eyes in Constantinople,” sayt Kettie. “The best citie in all the world.

-“When we were of an age to leap, our mother took us through the gardens, of which there are many.
-She showed us the walls whereon we could wait for our food to be served.
+“When we were of an age to leap our mother took us through the gardens, of which there are many.
+She showed us the walls whereon we could wait for food to be served to us.

 “People come with meats they’ve bought in the streets or from the cookshops.
-Some have long sticks, and so passed our morsels up to us.
+Some have long sticks, and so pass our morsels up to us.